TCGxBill/HMM/README.md

     -- SUBMISSIONS
     CREATE POLICY "Allow public read access to submissions" ON public.submissions FOR SELECT USING (true);
     -- TASK_KEYS (VERY RESTRICTIVE)
+    -- This policy is for client-side access.
+Server-side functions can bypass it.
-    CREATE POLICY "Allow admins to manage task keys" ON public.task_keys FOR ALL USING (auth.uid() IN (SELECT id FROM public.users WHERE role = 'admin')) WITH CHECK (auth.uid() IN (SELECT id FROM public.users WHERE role = 'admin'));
+    CREATE POLICY "Allow admins to MANAGE keys" ON public.task_keys FOR ALL USING (auth.uid() IN (SELECT id FROM public.users WHERE role = 'admin')) WITH CHECK (auth.uid() IN (SELECT id FROM public.users WHERE role = 'admin'));
+    CREATE POLICY "PREVENT non-admins from reading keys" ON public.task_keys FOR SELECT USING (false);

     -- 5. REALTIME SETUP